iulianPeiu6/Watchster/README.md

 - [ ] A movie that was seen will not be recomaned anymore to that user
 - [ ] The System sends emails to the users from time to time to give new movie recomandations
 - [ ] A User can disable the email notification
+- [ ] The System uses IMDb API as Third Party Application
+- [ ] Use IMDb API to get the details for a specifiec movie base on the IMDb ID that is stored in the System Database
+- [ ] Build a scheduled process that will run weekly to send movie recomandaion to all users that are subscribed
+- [ ] Email Notification is done using SendGrid
+- [ ] Build a scheduled process that will run daily at 4AM UTC and insert in the database new movies that were released
 - [ ] Users can logout
 - [ ] Users can delete their account